-This essay is very unfinished, even incoherent in places.
+This essay is very unfinished, perhaps even incoherent in places.
 It is growing slowly as I dig bit by bit into the philosophical issues it raises.
-It may be while before it begins to hold together.
-But that is what this blocki is for.
+But it is beginning to hold together.

-It is in the nature of all living organisms to improve their lot as best they can by modifying their environment.
-Cooperation allows greater improvements than mere individual effort can achieve.
-James Lovelock's studies of the global biosphere, what he calls "Gaia", have shown how all of life cooperates to keep its home as amenable as possible.
+It is inherent in the nature of all living organisms to improve their lot as best they can by modifying their environment.
+Cooperation allows greater improvement than mere individual effort can achieve.
+James Lovelock's studies of the global biosphere, his "Gaia", have shown how all of life cooperates to keep its home as amenable as possible.
 Individual animals of a given species often join together in some form of cooperative group.
-So often in fact that we have many names for such a group - a flock, swarm, shoal, herd, pride, pack, nest, colony and so on.
-When people do so we may call their group a society.
-All people who wish to improve their lives beyond their individual abilities must form such a society.
+So often in fact that we have many names for such groups - flock, swarm, shoal, herd, pride, pack, nest, colony and so on.
+When people form such a group we may call it a society.
+All people who wish to improve their lives beyond their individual abilities must join such a society.

 Human nature has not changed since the days we were one with the apes.
 Only the intelligence to apply it has evolved to any great extent.
-We may hav gained wisdom, patience and other aspects of intellectual maturity, but the old animal emotions such as selfishness, greed, hatred and indifference remain a fundamental aspect of human nature.
-These animal desires, inherited from the biological process of evolution, still often overwhelm us.
-Even in the third millennium, the most enlightened of societies must make allowance for the psychology of the ape man.
+We may have gained in wisdom, ingenuity, culture and other aspects of intellectual maturity, but the old animal emotions, inherited from the biological process of evolution, remain a fundamental aspect of human nature.
+On the negative side the likes of selfishness, greed, hatred and indifference still often overwhelm us.
+Even after many millennia of social development, the most enlightened of modern societies must still make allowance for the psychology of the ape man.